johnsyweb/eventuate/README.md

 As soon as the latest results page loads for an event, you'll see a bunch of useful text before the results table is displayed, including:

-- A summary of the number of finishers
+- Weekly event summary
-- Any finishers who joined a milestone club
+- New milestone club members
-- Congratulations to new parkrunners
+- Kudos for new parkrunners
-- A welcome to first-time visitors
+- Welcome for first-time visitors
-- A celebration of personal bests
+- Celebrating personal bests
-- A shout out to the walking and running clubs
+- Acknowledgement of walking and running groups
+- Link to the full results
-- Cheers to our volunteers.
+- Gratitude to volunteers
+- Invitation to volunteer with a link to the roster
-- A reminder to bring a barcode
+- Reminder to bring a barcode
-- And a beautiful bunch of facts and figures
+- Overall event summary facts and figures

+![Eventuate extension output displaying Brimbank parkrun event #332 summary with yellow background.
+Shows participant statistics including 112 parkrunners, 8 volunteers, 3 milestone achievers, 8 first-timers, 17 personal bests, and various community statistics.
+Contains red notification banner indicating this is extracted data for report writing assistance.][eventuate-results-summary-image]

 ## Development status [![Node.js CI][ci-badge]][Node.js CI]